Shekh Faiaz

-Sk Faiaz (born 3 March 1995) is an Indian professional footballer who plays as a winger for the Super League Kerala club Thrissur Magic.
+Shekh Faiaz (born 3 March 1995), also known as S.K.
+Faiaz, is an Indian professional footballer who plays as a winger for the Super League Kerala club Thrissur Magic.

 Career

 Faiaz was registered by Mohammedan in July 2017 before the 2017–18 Calcutta Premier Division.
 On 20 August 2017, Faiaz scored a brace for Mohammedan against Southern Samity.

 After the local season with Mohammedan, Faiaz joined Mohun Bagan in the I-League.
 He made his debut for the club on 25 November 2017 in their opening match against Minerva Punjab.
 He came on as a 66th minute substitute for Chesterpoul Lyngdoh as Mohun Bagan drew 1–1.